test-runner-js/tom/docs/API.md

 <a name="module_test-object-model--Tom+timeout"></a>

 #### tom.timeout : <code>number</code>
-Timeout in ms
+A time limit for the test in ms.

 **Kind**: instance property of [<code>Tom</code>](#exp_module_test-object-model--Tom)
 <a name="module_test-object-model--Tom+ended"></a>

 #### tom.ended : <code>boolean</code>
-True if the test has ended
+True if the test has ended.

 **Kind**: instance property of [<code>Tom</code>](#exp_module_test-object-model--Tom)
 <a name="module_test-object-model--Tom+maxConcurrency"></a>